Buying a Home with Less Than Perfect Credit

 The government-insured Federal Housing Administration (FHA) loan was created specifically for someone looking for more financial flexibility from their loan.
 This loan offers a low down payment and flexible income, debt, and credit requirements.
-Some applicants could even fall under the requirements for a VA or a USDA loan, which also allow lower scores than other conventional home loans.
+Some applicants could even fall under the requirements for a VA or a USDA** loan, which also allows lower scores than other conventional home loans.

 Government-backed loans remove the risk of default off of the mortgage company because the government insures or guarantees the loan, which in turn allows the minimum credit score to be lower.
 Pretty great, right?

 Now, what about your down payment?
 Chances are, if you’re working toward paying off debt, you don’t want to front the traditional down payment amount.
 Thankfully, with the lower credit score requirement also comes with the need for little to no down payment on FHA, USDA*, and VA loans.

 Know the Details

 The opportunity to buy your dream home, despite a low credit score, is a dream come true for many homebuyers.
 However, it is important to understand the other requirements that come with loans that require smaller down payments and lower credit scores.

 Mortgage Insurance (MI) is a policy that lowers the risk of making a loan to applicants who are putting down less than 20% of the purchase price.
 This is required on conventional loans with a down payment of less than 20% and is also typically required on FHA and USDA loans.